MrSakine/alx-low_level_programming/0x1E-search_algorithms/README.md

 ## Jump search

 A jump Search is an algorithm for finding a specific value in a sorted array by jumping through certain steps in the array.
 [More info](https://en.wikipedia.org/wiki/Jump_search)

+## Interpolation search

+A interpolation search is an algorithm for searching for a key in an array that has been ordered by numerical values assigned to the keys (key values).
+[More info](https://en.wikipedia.org/wiki/Interpolation_search)